 You can also add photos and the import process is the same as for the Graphics or Web Page sections above, but as with videos, you have no image enhancing options, and although you can zoom in or out, you can’t set it to pan and zoom across your photo.
-During playback we noticed some images were zooming in very slowly, while others remained static.
-We didn’t appear to have any control over that.

 Should you choose to, you can add a voice over to your project, although your narration is confined within a slide.
 It’s good that the slide’s duration will automatically lengthen should you overrun on its originally set length, but you have no editing control over your recording.
 You can’t trim it, or cut out portions you didn’t need.
 It’s got to be a perfect take, or nothing.
 At least you can overwrite that recording with another.